Authentic Lessons for 21st Century Learning

 Ask volunteers to share their responses to the whole group.

 Next, move to slide 11.
-Have each group research online and brainstorm among themselves to come up with another activity using interactive technology that is student-centered.
-They should record their reasoning on their note sheet.
+Have each participant read the Ideas For Ideals Authentic Technology Integration handout themselves and come up with an activity using interactive technology that is student-centered.
+They should record their reasoning for how it is student-centered on their note sheet.
+Then have the members of the group share with each other what they each added to their note sheet.

 Then, move on to slide 12 and refer participants to the Agenda for some online libraries and technology resources (feel free to customize the options here based on the technology tools that are most relevant and available to participants).
 Provide time for groups to explore these resources and develop additional activities and tech tools they can use to support student-centered learning in their classroom.